PriyankaT05/PHPAssessment/README.md

 # Results

-1. Go to your favorite browser and visit "localhost/php_assessment".
+1. Go to any browser and visit "localhost/php_assessment".

 2. Below screen appears initially when there is no 'repositories table' created yet in the php_assessment database.